Hydrospheredata/hydro-serving/README.md

 # Hydro-serving

-This repository contains several sub-projects for serving ml models.
+This repository contains several sub-projects and demo for serving ml models.

 ## Project proposal